 - Assess if brain function has been affected by certain conditions and diseases, such as:

 - Brain infection— encephalitis

 At UVA, our labs are ABRET-accredited, a recognition given to programs that meet certain technical standards and demonstrate quality output.

 What to Expect of an EEG

-The painless test takes about one hour.
-In some cases, an EEG is done overnight or over a number of days.
+The painless test takes about 1 to 1.5 hours.
+In some cases, your doctor will need you to do an EEG overnight or over a number of days.
 The test may be done at home or in the hospital.

 Your doctor will get a report within 1-2 weeks and will talk to you about the results.